webmeshproj/webmesh-vdi/README.md

   - Configurable backend for internal secrets.
 Currently `vault` or Kubernetes Secrets

-  - Use built-in local authentication or an LDAP backend
+  - Use built-in local authentication, LDAP, or OpenID.

-    - TODO: More auth options `oauth`, `saml`, etc. More docs on LDAP configuration.

       - For now see the API docs, the [example `helm` values](deploy/examples/example-ldap-helm-values.yaml), and the example [`VDIRole`](hack/glauth-role.yaml).
+There are corresponding examples for the `oidc` auth as well.

 ## Requirements